Girl walks down the street

 “It was waiting for you,” he said

-She turned around.
-She was startled; not because she was scared, but because he heard her.
+She turned around, startled; not because she was scared, but because he heard her.

 When she saw him sitting there something interesting happened; her heart cleared a path to her mind.
 His hair was a mess and his socks were the most put-together part about him.
 He looked like a professor at Harvard who just walked off the tennis court and was stuck between 1929 and 2020.
 He was adorable.